37 Years Ago: Willie Nelson Hits No. 1 With ‘My Heroes Have Always Been Cowboys’

-Thirty-six years ago today (March 8, 1980), Willie Nelson rode to the top of the charts with his single “My Heroes Have Always Been Cowboys.”
-The song was the debut single from his The Electric Horseman album, which was the soundtrack to the film of the same name.
+Thirty-seven years ago today (March 8, 1980), Willie Nelson rode to the top of the charts with his single “My Heroes Have Always Been Cowboys.”
+The song was the debut single from Nelson’s The Electric Horseman album, which was the soundtrack to the film of the same name.

 Nelson immortalized his version of “My Heroes Have Always Been Cowboys” on a live concert DVD, Willie Nelson Live at the U.S. Festival.
 The U.S. Festival was a seven-day event that brought together Van Halen, the Police, U2, Hank Williams Jr. and several other acts in San Bernadino, Calif.

 Country America magazine named “My Heroes Have Always Been Cowboys” as one of the Top 100 Country Songs of All Time in 1992.
 The song was also used as the wake-up call for the astronauts on the Space Shuttle Endeavour in 1993.